-During this course you will gain the knowledge and skills to become an entry-level PADI Open Water Scuba Instructor.
-Once you have successfully completed this PADI Instructor Course you are then qualified to attend a PADI Instructor Examination.
+During your PADI Instructor Course you will gain the knowledge and skills to become an entry-level PADI Open Water Scuba Instructor.
+Once you have successfully completed your Instructor Course you are then qualified to attend a PADI Instructor Examination.

-The PADI Instructor Course, IDC, encompasses two PADI Courses: The PADI Assistant Instructor Course (AI) and The Open Water Scuba Instructor Program (OWSI.)
+The IDC consists of two Courses: The PADI Assistant Instructor Course (AI) and The Open Water Scuba Instructor Program (OWSI.)

-Together these make up the full PADI Instructor Course or IDC.
+Together these make up the full PADI Instructor Development Course or PADI IDC.

 After all what makes a teacher a successful professional is not what he or she knows.
 But rather what your students know after you have finished teaching them!

-During your PADI Instructor Course, IDC, you will learn how to successfully transfer knowledge and skills to others.
+During your IDC you will learn how to successfully transfer knowledge and skills to others.
 You will develop a clear understanding of The PADI Philosophy of Continuing Education.
-We will look at the ever growing range of PADI, TecRec, Rebreather courses, programs, teaching tools and materials.
+And we will also look at the ever growing range of PADI, TecRec, Rebreather courses, programs, teaching tools and materials.
 Especially awesome are the PADI Online and Digital products that are now available to you as a PADI Instructor.
 In our opinion the Touch products are a must for every PADI Instructor!

-Once you have understood the basic teaching methods employed in teaching scuba diving and how to use the PADI system to its fullest you will find teaching a fun, easy and exhilarating experience.
+Once you have understood the basic teaching methods employed in teaching scuba diving and how to use the PADI system to its fullest.
+You are going to find that once you understand the PADI system, teaching is a fun, easy and exhilarating experience.

-We are not expecting you to be perfect from day one.
-You will find that mistakes made during your Teaching Presentations help you remember where things can go wrong and what you can do to prevent them.
-In fact we learn best by making mistakes and then receiving the necessary feedback we need to improve.
-As such feel free to make as many mistakes as you like as you will also learn a lot from your fellow PADI Instructor Course candidate's mistakes.
+On your Instructor Course we are not expecting you to be perfect from day one.
+You will find that the mistakes made during your Teaching Presentations help you remember where things can go wrong, and in turn, what you can do to prevent them.
+In fact, we learn best by making mistakes and then receiving the necessary feedback we need to improve.
+As such feel free to make as many mistakes as you like.
+In addition, you will also learn a lot from your fellow PADI Instructor Course candidate's mistakes.

-Consequently by the time you get to your PADI Instructor Examination you will be more than fully prepared.
+Consequently by the end of your IDC, by the time you get to your PADI Instructor Examination, you will be more than fully prepared.

-Phuket is a great place to fulfill your dream and start your PADI Scuba Diving Career.
-Warm, clear waters provides some awesome diving, which can only be matched by the many activities available on land.
+Phuket is a great place to fulfill your dream and start your PADI Scuba Diving Career by becoming a PADI Instructor.
+Warm, clear waters provide some awesome diving, which can only be matched by the many activities available on land.
 You can either be a land-based instructor or there are many opportunities in Phuket to work on Liveaboard vessels.
 There are many Liveaboard Safaris running to The Similan and Surin Islands and even into Burma.

 PADI IDC Course Structure:

-Chris’s 10 day Indepth PADI Instructor Course or IDC consists of the 19 PADI IDC Curriculum presentations which cover a variety of topics.
-These include The PADI system, an indepth look at PADI course standards and structure, training programs, member support and Risk Management.
-The presentations focus on the development of an instructor with emphasis on learning the standards and structure of the PADI educational model.
+Chris’s 10 day Indepth PADI Instructor Course consists of the 19 PADI PADI Instructor Course Curriculum presentations which cover a variety of topics.
+These include The PADI System, an indepth look at PADI Course Standards and structure, training programs, Member support and Risk Management.
+These IDC presentations focus on the development of a PADI Instructor with an emphasis on learning the standards and structure of the PADI educational model.
 The idea is to teach you how to use the PADI Standards and tools to maximum effectiveness and how to prepare effective teaching presentations.